 Remove Blockers By Empowering Developers

-The most successful engineering leaders will involve their team members in the process of spotting and removing bottlenecks.
+Whether or not they have a team or individual responsible for developer experience, the most successful engineering leaders will still ensure that all team members have some involvement in the process of spotting and removing bottlenecks.
 At the most basic level, you’ll need to involve your team members to contextualize quantitative information.
 Data is not diagnostic, and though it can point you in the right direction, it’s impossible to know exactly what is happening without talking to your team members.

-Your team members will be even more invested if you give them the opportunity to propose process improvements and take ownership of their implementation.
+Your team members will be even more invested if given the opportunity to propose process improvements and take some ownership of their implementation.
 This collaborative approach ensures that developers understand why certain changes are being made, that they’re on board with new processes from the start, and that they have a vested interest in sticking with them.

-As you and your team members work together to remove blockers and optimize processes, each improvement will motivate further improvements.
+As teams work together to remove blockers and optimize processes, each improvement will motivate further improvements.
 You’ll set a critical engineering flywheel in motion, setting off the Virtuous Circle of Software Delivery, in which developers reap the benefits of improved processes and are motivated to keep seeking opportunities for continued growth and success.

 With fewer blockers standing in their way, developers will be happier, more productive, and more likely to excel — and you’ll be one step closer to building a high-performance team.